OscarJHernandez/OscarJHernandez.github.io/_posts/2018-08-08-EDS3_summerschool_project.md

 *   **What problem is solved by your intended predictive model?**
     The problem that I have chosen to tackle is the object classification task using the Pascal VOC dataset.
-For the sake of time I focus on building classifier with four object categories;
+For the sake of time I focus on building a classifier with four object categories;
     person, dog, cat, and car.
 I will outline the architectures of the implemented deep neural networks that I trained for this purpose, the data preprocessing steps that I took and discuss the results.

-*   **Why is it important to solve your particular problem?** This particular problem is important to solve because it has numerous real-world applications.
+*   **Why is it important to solve your particular problem?** This problem is important to solve because it has numerous real-world applications.
 For example, self-driving cars use sophisticated algorithms and equipment to map out their environment and in order to take appropriate actions on the road, these cars